-LOS Operational Conditions Control Delay (sec/veh) Α Progression is extremely favorable. <=10 Most vehicles arrive during the green phase ar d do not s stop. В Good progression with more vehicles stopped than with LOS A. > 10 and <= 20 С Fair progression with a significant number of vehicles stopping. > 20 and <= 35 Many vehicles still pass through the intersection without stopping.
+LOS Operational Conditions Control Delay (sec/veh) Α Progression is extremely favorable. <=10 Most vehicles arrive during the green phase and do not stop В Good progression with more vehicles stopped than with LOS S A. > 10 and <= 20 С Fair progression with a significant number of vehicles stoppi ng. > 20 and <= 35 Many vehicles still pass through the intersection without stop pping.
 Individual cycle failures may appear.
-D Unfavorable progression with many vehicles stopped. > 35 and <= 55 Individual cycle failures are noticeable. Е Poor progression with frequent individual cycle failures. > 55 and <= 80 F Poor progression with many individual cycle fail lures. > 80
+D Unfavorable progression with many vehicles stopped. > 35 and <= 55 Individual cycle failures are noticeable.
+E Poor progression with frequent individual cycle failures. > 55 and <= 80 F Poor progression with many individual cycle failures. > 80